Egypt pounds slides, worries about IMF loan weigh

 The IMF has not set a date for when a team will return to Cairo for talks on the deal.
 Presidential spokesman Yasser Ali told reporters that "in the coming few days the IMF will decide on its visit to Egypt."
 He did not elaborate.

-Securing the IMF loan is seen as a vital step towards stabilising the economy, both by providing a cash injection to bolster reserves and by offering an IMF seal of approval on the government's reform programme that would reassure investors.
+Securing the IMF loan is seen as a vital step towards stabilizing the economy, both by providing a cash injection to bolster reserves and by offering an IMF seal of approval on the government's reform program that would reassure investors.

 "We think the pound could fall by a further 10 to 15 percent to around 7.50 (to the dollar), although much hinges on the progress of talks with the IMF.
 Meanwhile, the region's equity markets have underperformed other emerging markets," London-based Capital Economics wrote.